Skandalon: The Ancient Stumbling Block

 Double Blind

 John and Paul are not the only Apostles to address this issue.
-Peter takes up the same line when he writes: And to knowledge temperance; and to temperance patience; and to patience godliness; And to godliness brotherly kindness; and to brotherly kindness love.
+Peter takes up the same line when he writes: “And to knowledge temperance; and to temperance patience; and to patience godliness; and to godliness brotherly kindness; and to brotherly kindness love.
 For if these things are in you, and abound, they make you that ye shall neither be barren nor unfruitful in the knowledge of our Lord Jesus Christ.
-But he who lacks these things is blind, and cannot see afar off, and has forgotten that he was purged from his old sins.
+But he who lacks these things is blind and cannot see afar off, and has forgotten that he was purged from his old sins.”
 (2 Peter 1:6-9)

 A person who lacks temperance, patience, godliness, brotherly kindness, and love is spiritually blind.
-Peter adds the cause of the blindness; he has forgotten that he was purged from his old sins.
+Peter adds the cause of the blindness: he has forgotten that he was purged from his old sins.
 This is always the danger.
 When a professor of the Christian faith forgets that they have sinned and been forgiven, they develop a self-righteous, ungodly, and unloving attitude towards others that blinds them.

 What did Paul say?
-And be kind to one another, tenderhearted, forgiving one another, even as God in Christ forgave you.
+“And be kind to one another, tenderhearted, forgiving one another, even as God in Christ forgave you.”
 (Ephesians 4:32 NKJV) Some professors of the Christian faith excuse their hateful behavior by suggesting that the person they hate is no Christian at all, but an enemy of the faith.
 Once they convince themselves of this lie, ungodly and unloving behaviors become acceptable to them.
-Paul addresses this stronghold in Romans 14:4 when he asks, Who are you to judge another’s servant?
+Paul addresses this stronghold in Romans 14:4 when he asks, “Who are you to judge another’s servant?
 To his own master he stands or falls.
-Indeed, he will be made to stand, for God is able to make him stand.
+Indeed, he will be made to stand, for God is able to make him stand.”
 (Romans 14:4 NKJV)

 Fake Excuses for Non-Love

-Groves had his hand on God’s pulse when He wrote these words.
+Groves had his hand on God’s pulse when he wrote these words.
 How far is it from the attitude of the person who hates and stumbles their brother?
 Yet we need to add one more person to our list whose words are perhaps the most sobering of all.

 Danger

 Then He said to the disciples, “It is impossible that no offenses should come, but woe to him through whom they do come!
 It would be better for him if a millstone were hung around his neck, and he were thrown into the sea, than that he should offend one of these little ones.
-Take heed to yourselves.
-(Luke 17:1–3 NKJV)The idea is not simply to cause someone to sin, but rather to become less faithful disciples, or to stop following Jesus altogether (see note below).
+Take heed to yourselves.”
+(Luke 17:1–3 NKJV) The idea is not simply to cause someone to sin, but rather to make them less faithful disciples or to stop following Jesus altogether.

 Leave a Reply